 Cotopaxi is not a trek; the mountain requires excellent physical fitness and acclimatization.
 Five days of acclimatization is not enough the first time.
 This time I felt better, our guide Diego was world class managing our rope team to the summit.
 The final 1,000 feet are steep and challenging and it was much harder than Kilimanjaro.

 You need to be aware of your surroundings, and when roped to others you need to be physical prepared for climbing Cotopaxi up and down.
-Follow Ian’s training advice for the downhill it will make a real difference.
+Follow Ian’s training advice for ascending Cotopaxi and information on training for the downhill it will make a real difference.

 What’s Next